famez/ProxyDLP/SECURITY.md

 ## Security Best Practices

-- Always run ProxyGPT behind secure network layers
+- Always run ProxyDLP behind secure network layers
 - Use strong secrets and rotate them periodically
 - Protect access to the dashboard interface
-- Regularly update ProxyGPT and dependencies to the latest versions
+- Regularly update ProxyDLP and dependencies to the latest versions
 - Limit access to the proxy and admin interfaces to trusted users

 ---

-Thank you for helping us keep ProxyGPT secure!
+Thank you for helping us keep ProxyDLP secure!